fatpound/Coding-Challenges/README.md

 10) The Modern C++ Challenge - 9781788993869
 11) https://bilimolimpiyatlari.tubitak.gov.tr/tr/gecmis-sinav-sorulari -> Bilgisayar Dalı
 > I. II.
 III.
 IV.
 Ulusal Bilgisayar Olimpiyadı Soruları ve Cevapları (1993-1996)

+Note: I realise that there are "some" memory leaks.
+I might fix them in the future.
+If I can't, then you must do it when using those codes on your system.